rohitharyani/Ecarus/Wamp/Readme.md

-Place this folder in the C:/wamp64/www folder. <br/>
+Place the 'ara' folder in the C:/wamp64/www folder. <br/>
 <br/>
 <br/>